PrincetonUniversity/advanced-command-line/05_find/README.md

  - `+n` for greater than `n`

-Files can be filtered by time of accession, `a`, status change, `c`, or modification, `m`.
+Files can be filtered by time of accession, `a`, status change, `c`, or content modification, `m`.
 Accession is when the file is opened, status change refers to a change in file type or permissions, modification is a change in the file contents.
 You can test these values by minutes, `min`, or days, `time`.
 All together, the expressions are `/-[acm](min|time)/`.
 These are harder to demonstrate as all the files were created recently.
 Here are some example commands and their English translations: